---

 With our default Cluster Autoscaler setup, if a pod is provisioned when the

-cluster is at maximum capacity, the pod will go into Pending
+cluster is at maximum capacity, the pod will go into `Pending` state and remain

 there until the cluster has scaled up.
 This entire flow consists of the